mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ### UpdateApplicationFees

 This mechanism will set the application fees for an account in the `Account` structure.
+It takes the amount of lamports to be set as fees, and account concerned as input.
 The account must already exist and should be rent-free to change its application fees.
-Only the account authority must be allowed to update the application fees of an account.
+Only the program owning the account must be allowed to update the application fees of an account.
+Program can implement additional instructions with appropriate checks so that authority can configure them correctly.
 The application fee set will permanently update the account in the ledger.
-This mechanism can be reused with fees set to 0 to remove application fees on an account.
+This mechanism can be reused with fees set to `0` to remove application fees on an account.

 ### Rebate

-This mechanism should be called by the authority program to issue a rebate.
-Rebate takes amount of lamports to be rebated as input.
+This mechanism should be used by the authority program to issue a rebate of the application fees on a specific account.
+Rebate takes the amount of lamports to be rebated, and account on which rebate is issued as input.
 In case of multiple rebates by the program during the execution, only the highest amount of rebate will be taken into account.
 The rebated amount is always the minimum of rebate issued by the program and the application fees on the account.
 If program